zcherna/Capstone-Predicting-Customer-Subscription-to-Financial-Products/README.md

 3. max_depth = 3
 4. n_estimators = 500

 The accuracy score was about 93% on the training data, and 91% on the test data.
 This does indicate slight overfitting and could potentially be improved with further hyperparameter tuning.
-However, it is a noticeable improvement over the dummy models 88% accuracy.
-The following is a list of additional metrics for the best model:
+However, it is a noticeable improvement over the dummy models 88% accuracy and should be utilized in the future as a tool to predict term deposit subscription.The following is a list of additional metrics for the best model:
 1. Accuracy : 91%
 2. Recall : 47%
 3. Precision : 64%